Masters student Jemma McDougall believes she hit the jackpot when Nick Sher came into her life to offer guidance as a mentor.

-Yet the 55-year-old still remembers how daunting it felt at the beginning when he traded the life of a student for that of a working man.
-It was the reason behind his decision to act as a mentor to a student under a pilot program launched last year by the Faculty of Veterinary and Agricultural Sciences in partnership with the Gardiner Dairy Foundation.
+Yet he still remembers how daunting it felt at the beginning when he traded the life of a student for that of a working man.
+It was the reason behind his decision to act as a mentor to a student through the School of Agriculture and Food Graduate Mentoring Program.

 “I think it’s important to help people take the next step,” he explains.
 “It’s not always easy moving from university to the workforce.”